-From OK Go to Mythbusters, here are 14 Rube Goldberg contraptions that will awe you
+Here are 15 of the most ridiculous Rube Goldberg Machines ever built

 There isn’t anyone on the planet who can deny the pleasure of watching a good Rube Goldberg machine.
-For those of you who don’t know, Rube Goldberg was an American cartoonist, often referred to as the “father of invention” for his series of comics depicting complicated, deliberately over-engineered contraptions that perform a very simple task.
+For those of you who don’t know, Rube Goldberg was an American cartoonist, often referred to as the “father of invention” for his series of comics depicting what we call Rube Goldberg machines: Complicated, deliberately over-engineered contraptions that ultimately perform a very simple task.
 One step triggers the next in a chain reaction until the final task is complete.
-Once it starts it’s practically impossible to peel yourself away from the anticipation of what’s coming next.
+Once it starts, it’s practically impossible to peel yourself away from the anticipation of what’s coming next.

-More: The machines ham it up again: We found the best robots at CES 2017

 From Japan to the United States, Goldberg contraptions have flooded cultures around the world in commercials, contests, movies, and TV shows.
-We’ve put together a collection of Rube Goldberg machines, apparatuses, inventions, and devices that will blow your freakin’ mind, one domino at a time.
+We’ve put together a collection of some of the best Rube Goldberg machines, apparatuses, inventions, and devices that will blow your freakin’ mind — one domino at a time.

 HEYHEYHEY — Melvin the Magical Mixed Media Machine

 Design studio HEYHEYHEY created Melvin the Machine for the 2010 Dutch Design Week at the MU art space.
 The contraption uses cameras and videos to record the audience’s reaction while in motion.
 These photos and videos are then uploaded to Melvin’s social media accounts.
 This Rube Goldberg machine also creates original works of art during the performance.
-Unfortunately Melvin’s Twitter has been silent for a few years now.
-Although the official website did specify that the Magical Mixed Media Machine would be taking an indefinite break from Twittering, Facebooking, and partying.
+Melvin’s Twitter has been silent for a few years now, though, the official website did specify that the Magical Mixed Media Machine would be taking an indefinite break from Twittering, Facebooking, and partying.

-Hey Hey Hey – Melvin the Mini Machine
+HEYHEYHEY — Melvin the Mini Machine

 The same design studio behind Melvin the Magical Mixed Media Machine, HEYHEYHEY, also created the newer and much smaller Melvin the Mini Machine.
 After the success of the original Rube Goldberg machine, the studio was bombarded with requests to take their wonderfully inefficient show on the road.
 However, the massive unit was simply too big and expensive to rebuild routinely.
-HEYHEYHEY then decided to create a more travel-friendly version of their original sprawling Rube Goldberg machine.
-This unit is designed within the confines of a pair of suitcases.
-These work in tandem as part of a larger, more portable performance.
+HEYHEYHEY then decided to create a more travel-friendly version of their original Rube Goldberg machine.
+This unit is designed to fit within the confines of a pair of suitcases, which work in tandem as part of a larger, more portable performance.

 2D House — Isaac Newton vs. Rube Goldberg